W4RH4WK/cpp-init/opinions.md

 `const` should not be used when returning values or for non-static member variables (consider a getter instead).

+I currently prefer east-const (`Foo const&`) over west-const (`const Foo&`) since west-const is incompatible with abbreviated function templates using concepts — the `auto` keyword has to follow the concept identifier.

 ## `struct` vs. `class`

 There's hardly any difference whether you use the keyword `struct` or `class` for defining a type in C++.